<?xml version="1.0" encoding="UTF-8"?>

 <link>https://www.tokenintelligenceshow.com/episode/will-notion-dethrone-hubspot-with-ai</link>

-<guid isPermaLink="true">https://www.tokenintelligenceshow.com/episode/will-notion-dethrone-hubspot-with-ai</guid>
+<guid isPermaLink="false">https://www.tokenintelligenceshow.com/episode/will-notion-dethrone-hubspot-with-ai</guid>

 <description><![CDATA[<p>AI is producing counter-intuitive competition.
 Notion’s connected ecosystem, architecture, and cash make it a threat…if the hyperscalers don’t eat the app layer.</p>